 4. Injection Site and Method

 Subcutaneous injection is the standard route.
 Nasal spray formulations exist but have significantly lower bioavailability and less predictable absorption.
-If you are using nasal MT-2 and seeing slow results, this may be why.
+Slow results on nasal MT-2 may trace to this.

 Areas with higher melanocyte density (face, shoulders, forearms) tan first and fastest.
 Torso, legs, and areas typically covered by clothing lag behind.
 Areas that receive direct UV exposure will always outpace covered areas.